What does the consultation process involve?

-In order to secure the visit, a deposit of £50 for behaviour consultations and £30 for a training visit is required.
+- In order to secure the visit, a deposit of £50 for behaviour consultations and £30 for a training visit is required.
 This must be paid by cheque or bank transfer on booking the visit.
-The deposit will then be used towards the cost of your consultation, which must be paid in full on the day of your visit.
+The deposit will then be used towards the cost of your visit, which must be paid in full on the day of your visit.

 - For most cases a follow up session will then follow within 4-5 weeks, to assess progress and to work on the practical elements of the treatment plan.
 For some problems including dog-dog aggression, more follow up visits are likely to be required and packages are available.